mmtk/mmtk-core/docs/portingguide/src/howto/nogc.md

  ```

 You may also find it helpful to take inspiration from the [OpenJDK binding](https://github.com/mmtk/mmtk-openjdk), particularly for a more complete example of the relevant `Cargo.toml` files.

+For this guide, we will assume your runtime is implemented in C or C++ as they are the most common implementation languages.
+However note that your runtime does not *need* to be implemented in C/C++ to work with MMTk.

 ## Adding a Rust library to the runtime
 We recommend learning the ins and outs of your runtime's build system.
 You should try and add a simple Rust "hello world" library to your runtime's code and build system to investigate how easy it will be to add MMTk.
 Unfortunately this step is highly dependent on the runtime build system.
 We recommend taking a look at what other bindings do, but keep in mind that no two runtime build systems are the same even if they are using the same build tools.